- Working with Children, Young People and Families

 You’re interested in working with children, young people and families – the clue is in the course title!
 But do you know about the range of careers you could pursue once you finish the course?

-Take a look but remember, this is just a taste of the range of areas you could go into...
+Take a look at just some of the areas you could go into after successfully completing your degree - but remember, this is just a taste of the range of areas you could go into...

-As a graduate of this course you'd also be well-placed to work for charities or the third sector (organisations like Banardos, the NSPCC and Childline) in areas such as fundraising, bid writing or project management.
+As a graduate of this course, you'd also be well-placed to work for charities or the third sector (organisations like Barnardos, the NSPCC and Childline) in areas such as fundraising, bid writing or project management.